Gisela Glende

 Gisela Glende (born Gisela Trautzsch: 30 October 1925 - 3 February 2016) was an East German party official.
-She served between 1968 and 1986 as head of the Politburo office, which meant she was responsible for preparing the agendas and draft decisions, and for producing the minutes of Poliburo meetings.
+She served between 1968 and 1986 as head of the Office of the Politburo, which meant she was responsible for preparing the agendas and draft decisions, and for producing the minutes of Poliburo meetings.

 Biography

 Gisela Trautzsch was born in Lengefeld, a small town at the heart of the mining region south of Chemnitz.
 As the niece of the Communist activist Walter Trautzsch, she grew up in a highly politicised working-class family.
 Her father was a metal worker.
 She attended school locally and then completed a "commercial" training at the vocational secondary school.
 After that she took a clerical job at the Kunstharzpresserei plant in Lengefeld.

 War ended in May 1945.
 A large central portion of Germany, including her home region, was now administered as the Soviet occupation zone.
 Membership of the Communist Party was no longer illegal, and despite not yet being 21, Gisela Trautzsch joined it.
 In April 1946 a contentious political merger resulted (if only, for most purposes, within the Soviet occupation zone) in the formation of a new political party, the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED), and she was one of thousands of Communist Party members happy to sign their party membership across to a new united party of the left which many believed would ensure avoidance of a return to one-party dictatorship.

 Between 1945 and 1948 Gisela Trautzsch was employed by the party leadership team for her local region of Marienberg ("KPD/SED -Kresileitung Marienberg") as a typist and as head of the personnel department.
 By 1948 she had also become secretary for Agitation and Propaganda with the Marienberg local party.
 During 1949/50 she undertook a study course (by correspondence course) with the Karl Marx Party Academy.
 That opened the way to a job in Berlin, where she was based by 1951.
 Later, between 1955 and 1960, she undertook a longer remote study course with the Karl Marx Party Academy which led to the award of a degree in Social Sciences in 1960.